aidanwhiteley/books/README.md

 ## Implementation

 The main functionality included in the microservice includes
-* based on latest Spring Boot 2
+* being based on latest Spring Boot 2
-* Oauth2 based logon to
+* Oauth2 based logon using
     * Google
     * Facebook
 * the oauth2 logon data is transmogrified into locally stored users - with associated roles - and into a JWT token -